MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 5. Include a link to **Explore the site** in the sharing message, and then select **Share**.

 #### Then, add Site owners to the SharePoint Success Site
-Assign a few site owners to grant administrative privileges to customize the site content, branding, navigation, web parts, and theme.
+Assign a few Site owners to grant administrative privileges to customize the site content, branding, navigation, web parts, and theme.

 1. From the SharePoint Success Site's menu select **Settings**, then select **Site permissions**
 2. Select **Advanced Permission Settings**.